What Is the Difference Between Heart Rate and HRV?

 Can You Have a Good Heart Rate but Bad HRV?

-This disconnect between HR and HRV is exactly why both metrics matter.
+This disconnect is exactly why both metrics matter.
 Heart rate tells you about cardiac output and exercise intensity.
 HRV reveals the hidden layer underneath—how well your autonomic nervous system is regulating, how recovered you are, and how resilient you are to stress.
 If you're seeing a normal heart rate but consistently low HRV, it's worth investigating lifestyle factors like sleep, stress, and alcohol that might be suppressing your autonomic flexibility without obviously affecting your resting heart rate.

 Which Is More Important to Track?